HomerJohnston/K2PostIt/README.md

 ## Notes/Known Issues
 - Currently tested for UE 5.4+ only.
 It may be easy to make this plugin work on older UE5 versions (the main limit for older versions is due to TInstancedStruct usage).
 - When placing a comment, if you don't let go of Shift+C right away, you'll get a bunch of CCC's in the title.
 - This plugin will modify your Saved\Config\EditorPerProjectUserSettings.ini file by adding a hard-coded entry to [BlueprintSpawnNodes].
-I would like to improve this at some point (probably by abandoning this system and making Shift+C place a node directly).*
+I would like to improve this at some point *(probably by abandoning the BlueprintSpawnNodes system and making Shift+C place a node directly)*.
 - Not all markdown is supported.
 The preview video above shows currently available formatting.
 - The `inline code` markdown style cannot auto-wrap yet.